 Here’s some better cover stories for why you’re not drinking and socialising and some ideas for how to keep your early pregnancy a secret.

-- You’re still really hungover from last night and OMG can’t even face hair of the dog: This is a genuinely good cover story.
+And OMG can’t even face hair of the dog.
+This is a genuinely good cover story.
 And also a good cover story for morning sickness, and telling people why you are various shades of green / grey and running off to be sick lots